|Location:||Arvenbühl near Amden.|

 |1975||diving attempt by Jochen Hasenmayer filmed by the ZDF, the German television.|

 |1981||end of exploration.|

 The Rinquelle (Rin Spring) is the biggest karst spring of the karst area Churfirsten-Säntisgebiet.
 The spring is part of a spectacular ensemble of a 600 m high drop of the Serenbach (Seren brook).
 With three subsequent drops the waterfall of the small river is not the highest single waterfall, but still one of the highest waterfalls in Europe.
 At the foot of the steep cliff the Serenbach forms a gorge, the Serenbachschlucht.
 Soon after it flows into the Walensee.
 The Rinquelle is located at the foot of the drop, the lowest segment of the waterfall.
 48 m high in the vertcal cliff is a cave entrance, where an enormous beam of water leaves the mountain.

 Locally the biggest spring, the Rinquelle is also one of the biggest karst springs in Switzerland.
-During snow melt and after high precipitation it produces 10 cubic meters per second.
-But as typical for karst springs, it depends very much on the weather, and during dry periods, or in winter when all water forms snow, the spring has a very low production or falls dry.
+During snow melt and after high precipitation it has a yield of 10 m³/s.
+But as typical for karst springs, it depends very much on the weather, and during dry periods, or in winter when all water forms snow, the spring has a very low yield or falls dry.
 During those times cave divers are able to explore the extensive cave system behind.

 The name Rin is rather strange.
 Locally a river is named Rin, but also the local dialect version of the nearby Rhine river is Rin.
-There is a legend, that the Rhine looses water which reappears here, but so far there is no proof at all, that some of the water originates from the Rhine.
-The catchment area seems to be the Churfirsten region which has a size of about 50 square kilometers.
+There is a legend, that the Rhine looses water which reappears here, but so far there is no proof at all, that some water originates from the Rhine.
+The catchment area seems to be the Churfirsten region which has a size of about 50 km².